Living and Working in Dubai: Expat Statistics, Costs & Jobs 2026

 Allowances are also provided by employers to help with things like schooling, relocation costs, healthcare, accommodation, and even travel to and from the UK.
 This means that, even with marginally lower salaries, employees in Dubai enjoy greater disposable income.

 The government of the UAE is heavily investing in technology and financial companies to double the country's economic growth over the next decade.
-As more companies come over to the UAE, it means that more jobs are available, with greater opportunities for promotions for skilled workers and the chance for employees to further their careers.
+As more companies move to the UAE, it means that more jobs are available, with greater opportunities for promotions for skilled workers and the chance for employees to further their careers.
 Some companies in the UK and Europe could lose talent to Dubai if workers decide there is more to offer them in Dubai with a higher income and a better quality of life.

 Like London, Dubai is one of the world's most diverse cities.
 With such a high number of foreign workers and a high expat population, Dubai culture helps people from all walks of life to settle into life there.
 It's a very attractive prospect to expats who want to interact with different people from across the world, with an abundance of cultures, cuisine, and lifestyle choices.